-ADDITIVE: contains buffered sodium citrate, which acts as a reversible anticoagulant by binding to calcium ions in the blood and subsequently disrupting the clotting cascade.
-Sodium citrate is also added to blood products for transfusion, and acts as a preservative by stopping them from clotting in the bag.
+Blue blood bottles contain buffered sodium citrate, which acts as a reversible anticoagulant by binding to calcium ions in the blood and subsequently disrupting the clotting cascade.
+Sodium citrate is also added to blood products for transfusion and acts as a preservative by stopping them from clotting in the bag.

-- Coagulation screen including bleeding time for platelet function, prothrombin time (PT) for extrinsic pathway, activated partial thromboplastin time (APTT) for intrinsic pathway, and thrombin time (TT) or fibrinogen assay for the final common pathway
+Coagulation screen: including bleeding time for platelet function, prothrombin time (PT) for assessment of the extrinsic pathway, activated partial thromboplastin time (APTT) for assessment of the intrinsic pathway, and a thrombin time (TT) or fibrinogen assay for assessment of the final common pathway.

-- Activated partial thromboplastin ratio (APTR) for monitoring patients on IV heparin infusions (this is calculated from the APTT)
+Activated partial thromboplastin ratio (APTR) for monitoring patients on intravenous heparin infusions (this is calculated from the APTT).

-- Less commonly used for: specific clotting factors e.g. factor VIII, factor IX, von Willebrand factor, thrombophilia screen, lupus anticoagulant
+Specific clotting factors (e.g. factor VIII, factor IX, von Willebrand factor)

-TIPS FOR USE: the blue bottle needs to be inverted 3-4 times to mix the sample with the anticoagulant.
+The blue bottle needs to be inverted 3-4 times to mix the sample with the anticoagulant.
 The sodium citrate liquid in the bottle dilutes the blood sample, and the machines in the lab are specifically calibrated to interpret results based on a set ratio of blood to anticoagulant.
-It is therefore essential that the bottle is filled to the line marked around its edge to ensure the tests are interpreted accurately – otherwise, the samples may be over-anticoagulated.
+It is, therefore, essential that the bottle is filled to the line marked around its edge to ensure the tests are interpreted accurately – otherwise, the samples may be over-anticoagulated.